Ask an LSBE Student

 C/O 2024, Immunology & Pathogenesis

 Audrey is from Riverside, CA. She is excited about progressing molecular therapeutics and global sustainability.
 In 2020, as one of her research experiments, she sent quinoa to the International Space Station on SpaceX’s Falcon 9 rocket.
 She is currently a research assistant at the Innovative Genomics Institute, researching how CRISPR & molecular cloning can be used to combat fungal pathogens.
-She also coauthored a paper on child poverty and gender inequity with Harvard’s Economics department, which she presented to Senate offices at Capitol Hill earlier this year.
+She also co-authored a paper on child poverty and gender inequity with Harvard’s Economics department, which she presented to Senate offices at Capitol Hill earlier this year.
 Audrey is the Vice President of the Cal Equestrian Team and a national award-winning equestrian vaulter.
 In her spare time, she loves riding horses, skiing, ballet, and listening to Taylor Swift.
-You can reach Audrey at audreylynncui@berkeley.edu
+You can reach Audrey at audreylynncui@berkeley.edu.

-Ayushi Balan
+Ayushi Srivastava

 Gloria Zhang